Subscribe to join thousands of other ecommerce experts

 Reduce unnecessary expenses, implement prudent assessment and planning of cash flow, and ensure sufficient capital flows.
 In the short-term, go into survival mode.
 Expenses not directly related to the company’s survival should be minimised.
-Use data analytics to identify any log-jams to sales, develop responsive and customised approaches that take into account the specifics of different commodity categories.
+Use data analytics to identify any log jams to sales, and develop responsive and customised approaches that take into account the specifics of different commodity categories.

 If demand is outstripping supply: